ArjobanSingh/discord-clone-pern/README.md

 ## To Run production version on your device

 - In root folder execute `npm run build`
-- cd client execute `npm run build`
+- Then execute `cd client && npm run build`
-- In .env folder add NODE_ENV with value of `production`.
+- In .env folder add `NODE_ENV` with value of `production`.
-- Do not forget to delete NODE_ENV variable from .env file to run development server correctly afterwards.
+- Do not forget to delete `NODE_ENV` variable from .env file to run development server correctly afterwards.
-- Go to root folder, execute command `npm start`
+- From your root folder, execute command `npm start`
 - Now your Production version of app should be running at `http://localhost:5000`

 ## Work In progress